authelia/doks/content/en/configuration/prologue/introduction.md

 toc: true
 ---

+## Documentation

+We document the configuration in two ways:

+1. The configuration template [YAML] ([config.template.yml](https://github.com/authelia/authelia/blob/master/config.template.yml)) has comments with very limited documentation on the effective use of a particular option.
+All documentation lines start with `##`.
+Lines starting with a single `#` are [YAML] configuration options which are commented to disable them or as examples.
+2. This documentation site.
+Generally each section of the configuration is in its own section of the documentation site.
+Each configuration option is listed in its relevant section as a heading, under that heading generally are two or three colored labels.
+   - The `type` label is purple and indicates the [YAML] value type of the variable.
+It optionally includes some additional information in parentheses.
+   - The `default` label is blue and indicates the default value if you don't define the option at all.
+This is not the same value as you will see in the examples in all instances, it is the value set when blank or undefined.
+   - The `required` label changes color.
+When required it will be red, when not required it will be green, when the required state depends on another configuration value it is yellow.

 ## Validation

 Authelia validates the configuration when it starts.
 This process checks multiple factors including configuration keys